VoodooTeam/APPS-ad-tools-android/README.md

       the user's GDPR consents for ads
 * Create an `MaxNativeAdClient` and/or `MaxMRECAdClient` and/or `AdArbitrageurFactory` and start loading/displaying ads following the example in the sample app

+Don't forget to close your `AdArbitrageur`/`AdClient` when you're done to free resources.
+By default if the activity provided to the clients is a `LifecycleOwner`, the client will close itself when the activity is destroyed.

 To display the ad properly in your app, check the demo app (see README Demo app section)